Literature / The Black Swan

 - Missing Mom: Odile has only a father.
 Losing his wife is hinted to be the Baron's Start of Darkness.

 - Mistreatment-Induced Betrayal: Odile and Von Rothbart.
 Odile admits that she would probably have done anything for him if he'd just asked...but instead he forcibly bespells her to betray her friend, stealing her own magic to do it, and that's the end of that.
 Even at the very end after she stabbed him, Odile is such a Well Done Daughter Gal that she would have saved him...if he had asked.
-He didn't and she struck him with lightning, leaving him nothing but ashes.
+But he tried to force her to help him, so she struck him down for good.

 - Moral Myopia: Just about everyone.
 The sympathetic characters eventually grow out of it as part of their Character Development.